VA travel pay reimbursement

 If you travel together with another Veteran

-You’re eligible for reimbursement only if one of the below descriptions is true.
+You’re eligible for reimbursement only if you meet at least one of these requirements.

-- Are the owner of the vehicle used for travel, or
+- You’re the owner of the vehicle used for travel, or

-- Share a vehicle, like a taxi, with other Veterans and pay your own fare, or
+- You share a vehicle, like a taxi, with other Veterans and pay your own fare, or

-- Pay another Veteran to take you to an appointment
+- You pay another Veteran to take you to an appointment

 You’ll need to provide a receipt for your expenses.
 If you’re eligible for reimbursement, we’ll pay the mileage rate or actual expense, whichever is less.

 You’re only eligible for reimbursement for any travel you may have had to get to and from your home to where you were picked up or dropped off by the service.